 Propaganda must facilitate the displacement of aggression by specifying the targets for hatred.

-Unfortunately, as Dr. Daniele Ganser pointed out in his talk, it is not possible to not be influenced by propaganda.
-The only way is in his opinion to go into nature, to train mindfulness, and be skeptical about everything, be careful if somebody wants to sell you war or to hate a specific group of people.
+Unfortunately, as Dr. Daniele Ganser pointed out in his talk, it is not possible to not be influenced by propaganda.27 The only way is in his opinion to go into nature, to train mindfulness, and be skeptical about everything, be careful if somebody wants to sell you war or hate of a specific group of people.
 As a historian, Ganser said,

 we are always 20 years late.
-With every conflict people think that this time the government tells the truth and that this perceived thread is real.
+With every conflict people think that this time the government tells the truth and that this perceived threat is real.

 All these techniques undermine the trust in mainstream media and gave birth to a huge amount of alternative media.
 A Gallup poll of 2020 asked how much people trusted the news in the USA.
-60% trusted it either not at all or not very much which is the highest value ever recorded.
-The trust for Democrat voters was the highest with 75%, followed by independent voters with 36%, and Republican voters with 10%.
-In 2021 the numbers sank again and reached their second-lowest in 25 years.
+60% trusted it either not at all or not very much, which is the highest value ever recorded.
+The trust for Democrat voters was the highest with 75%, followed by independent voters with 36%, and Republican voters with 10%.28 In 2021 the numbers sank again and reached their second-lowest in 25 years.29

 And the trust will erode further once the COVID-19 crisis is over and the lies and propaganda are uncovered.
 The media was the main driver of mass hysteria, mass psychosis, and fear that made the pandemic much worse than the virus alone could have ever done.

-The scientific paper “COVID-19 and the Political Economy of Mass Hysteria” concluded:
+The scientific paper “COVID-19 and the Political Economy of Mass Hysteria”30 concluded:

 In short, mass hysteria sponsored by a biased media sector may run out of control in a modern welfare state.

-We are now in a time where you can either trust mainstream media and being lied to or invest the time and effort into following hundreds of small alternative media outlets contradicting official narratives and validate the truth yourself with the information you receive.
+We are now in a time when you can either trust mainstream media and be lied to, or invest the time and effort into following hundreds of small alternative media outlets contradicting official narratives and validate the truth yourself with the information you receive.

 There used to be something called amass audience.And that meant [that] there were massive numbers of people all essentially looking into a gigantic mirror in which they saw themselves reflected.
 So most people were consuming the same content and there was a common denominator.